Copyright for Employees

 What can I distribute in class?

 Instructors may provide handouts to students as long as they comply with applicable licenses or the MRU Fair Dealing Guidelines.

 Can I email copyright-protected works to my students?

 Yes, but only if it only a "short excerpt" of the work and you're in compliance with MRU's Fair Dealing Guidelines, and you inform the recipients that they may not forward or post the material and that it is only to be use for their personal use.

-If I distribute two "short excerpts" of a textbook, one distributed as a class handout on the first day of class and one posted on Blackboard on the last day of class, are these considered to be separate instances of "fair dealing"?
+If I distribute two "short excerpts" of a textbook, one distributed as a class handout on the first day of class and one posted on D2L on the last day of class, are these considered to be separate instances of "fair dealing"?

 No. For each class in a given semester, the use of "short excerpts" from a given work must be assessed cumulatively.
 Distributing excerpts that exceed the limits of fair dealing, even in different mediums on different dates, still infringes copyright if it's distributed to the same class in the same semester.